PhilChodrow/PIC16A/syllabus.md

 - If you are having trouble **managing your time**, feel free to ask me for advice.
 I don't usually grant accommodations for this reason, but I may be able to help you use your time more efficiently in the future.

 These examples are not exhaustive.
-If you are in any situation in which you feel that your obligations to PIC16A are detrimental to your wellbeing or the wellbeing of someone you love, **please consider contacting me.**
+If you are in any situation in which you feel that your obligations to PIC16A are detrimental to your wellbeing or the wellbeing of someone you love, **please consider contacting me.** Please also remember that the sooner you approach me, the better I can help you.